henryhuanghenry/Physarum-Polycephalum-Inspired-Algorithm/Reproduction of originally PPA/README.md

-# Originally PPA algorithm
+# Original PPA algorithm

-This is the reproduction of the originally PPA algorithm.
+This is the reproduction of the original PPA algorithm.